iden3/iden3.github.io/mkdocs/docs/credentials/0.1/payment.md

-_Iden3PaymentCryptoV1_ is a simple representation of payment request for only one chain.
+_Iden3PaymentCryptoV1_ is a simple representation of payment response for only one chain.
 Type field specification:

 | Field            | Description          | Type                   | Required                               |